OskarAhl/bite-sized-coding-bits/content/blog/laziness-thunks-and-streams/index.md

 description: Learn by doing.
 Interactive excercises to help you grasp streams and thunks.
 ---

-Thunks and streams are not scary, they are just a few of the fancy words programmers like to throw around.
-Once you get to the essence of it it's really not that complicated.
+Thunks and streams are not scary, they are just a few of the fancy words that programmers like to throw around.
+Learning the essence of thunks and streams is really not that complicated and you might have even used this concept without realizing it previously (have you ever added an infinite scroll? that's implemented with thunks!).

-Read the text, do the excersises, and you'll have a basic understanding of thunks in no time.
-It's a nice tool to have in your programming toolbox plus you'll be able to understand your co-workers (and libraries such as redux-thunk).
+Read the text, do the excersises, and you'll have a basic understanding in no time.
+Streams and thunks are nice tools to have in your programming toolbox plus you'll be able to understand your co-workers when they are trying to be fancy (and libraries such as redux-thunk).

-Personally I struggle to understand programming concepts by just reading a blog post or watching a video, I need to implement it by myself to come to true understanding.
+Personally I struggle to understand programming concepts by just reading a blog post or watching a video, I need to implement it by myself to come to true understanding so I added a few smallish coding challenges for you to do as you read along with the text.

 It's as Confucius says: